Helping bodies shape storiesβ¦

 -

-I offer krama vinyasa and yin yoga classes in Bristol and online.
+I mainly offer restorative and somatic style yoga classes in Bristol and online.
 Grounded, attentive practices offering space to slow down, listen to the body, and restore through movement and touch.

 In-person: